 What if I get lost?
 How will I find my classes?

-How can you help your child conquer these fears, and ensure that they find their way?
+How can you help your child conquer these fears in transitioning to middle school?
 Here are a couple of ideas.

 Don’t worry–you don’t have to trek through the desert or the forest.
 Basically, the idea is that you all explore the middle school for the day and find the locations of each of your child’s classes.